khadijayy/khadijayy/README.md

 ## 💡 **Let’s Build Something Awesome!**

 I’m always up for learning new things and collaborating on cool projects.
 So, if you’ve got an idea or want to team up on something, drop me a message!
-Let’s create something that blows everyone away.
+Let’s create something impactful together.

 <div  align = "center" >